streetprophet90/Professional-Portfolio/06 Breakout Game GUI/README.md

 This Breakout game implementation is provided under the [MIT License](LICENSE).
 ```

 Please note that the template assumes the existence of a file named `breakout_game.py`.
-Make sure to adjust the file name accordingly if your actual file has a different name.
+One should make sure to adjust the file name accordingly if your actual file has a different name.

-Certainly!
-Let's go through the key lines of the Breakout game code:
+## The key lines of the Breakout game code:

 ```python
 import pygame